mahmutbugramert/AdvCalc/README.md

 # AdvCalc
-# An advance calculator project
+# An advance calculator project for CmpE 230 at Boğaziçi University
 # Go to description.pdf or documentation.pdf for further information